cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 automatically after fifteen minutes.
 (This can be adjusted with the `-t` option to `worker`.)

-## Writing a Work Queue Master Program
+## Writing a Work Queue Manager Program

 The easiest way to start writing your own program using WorkQueue is to modify with one of the examples in [Python](examples/work_queue_example.py),